Updated: 4 days ago

 Something I’ve learned over the past few years is to put your pride aside and instead rely on logic to make decisions.
 When I considered calling my family for help, a brief thought flashed into my mind, I don’t want to make them think I’m not capable of doing this on my own.

 Then I remembered, I don’t think like that anymore.
-I understand now, through life experiences and Ayn Rand’s philosophies, that to achieve the best outcome, I must use reason, not emotion.
+I understand now, through life experiences, that to achieve the best outcome, I must use reason, not emotion.

 I moved beyond my pride and picked up the phone to call my family and see what they thought, in seconds they had booked a hotel for me in a much safer area of town.
 As I continue to travel and learn, safety is increasingly moving to the top of my priorities.
 I guess that’s what happens when you get older.